Glebosik/Yet-Another-Weather-App/README.md

 Business Logic Layer acts like a bridge between Repository and UI also helping with state management of app.

 Presentation Layers name speaks for itself.

+Application should be completely covered with unit and widget tests.